vladigleba/vladigleba.github.io/posts/basics/standards.md

 order: 3600
 ---

-## What is the primary motivator in a Christian’s life?
+## What is the main motivator in a Christian's life?

 > But God commendeth his love toward us, in that, *while we were yet sinners, Christ died for us*.
 {% ct 'Romans 5:8' %}